 3. Finish: Stir in spinach and cilantro.
 Serve with a squeeze of lemon.

-The Story: This is our weeknight Bangkok-inspired curry.
-The secret is our “Finishing Sauce” method, which keeps the flavors bright.
+The Story: This weeknight Bangkok-inspired curry uses our “Finishing Sauce” method to keep flavors bright.

 Ingredients